CSCS Card Guide

 The Green CSCS Labourer Card is designed for workers carrying out basic construction site tasks.

-Who is it for: Labourers and entry level construction workers.
+Who is it for: Labourers and entry-level construction workers.

 Typical qualification: Level 1 Health and Safety in Construction or an equivalent recognised course.